1952 Top Ten Pop Countdown Podcast

 “Blue Tango” at #3: composed and conducted by the artist who made it a hit, Leroy Anderson.
 And there were competing versions by top Bandleaders like Hugo Winterhalter, Les Baxter and Guy Lombardo.

 Anderson’s light orchestral novelty numbers like “Syncopated Clock,” “The Typewriter” and “Sleigh Ride,” as well as “Blue Tango,” have permeated the culture over decades of repurposing on TV and radio, and are instantly recognizable to multiple generations of Americans.

 #2 Kay Starr – Wheel of Fortune

-Next up it’s yet another female singer! ’52 a strong year for the ladies at the top of the charts: five of the ten songs.
+Next up, it’s yet another female singer! ’52 a strong year for the ladies at the top of the charts: five of the ten songs.
 So much for calling it the “Crooner Era!”
-Unlike “Blue Tango’s” wildly different rankings across the three of Billboard pre-Hot100 year-end charts (Best-Sellers, Jukebox Plays and Radio Spins), this was #2 on all three, and (no surprise) it’s #2 on our ranking.
+Now, unlike “Blue Tango’s” wildly different rankings across the three of Billboard pre-Hot100 year-end charts (Best-Sellers, Jukebox Plays and Radio Spins), this was #2 on all three, and (no surprise) it’s #2 on our ranking.

 #1 Johnnie Ray & The Four Lads – Cry

 Now combined, our #2 and #1 songs of 1952 held down the top spot on the charts for almost the entire first half of the year.
 “Wheel of Fortune” hit #1 the week of March 22 and stayed for ten weeks.
 The song it replaced had been #1 since January 5.